 Start your engine to see if it will run.
 If your lawn mower starts and won’t continue to run, you will need to remove your carburetor and take it apart for cleaning.
 Check out this article for help with disassembling and cleaning the carburetor on your John Deere.

-It’s important to take care of your fuel system to minimize the clogging and damage of your fuel components and engine.
+It’s important to take care of your fuel system to minimize clogging and damage to your fuel components and engine.
 To protect your fuel system, you must start out using the right kind of gas.